jakelee-zemotion/Simple2DCAD/README.md

 - Pan/Zoom using the mouse button.

 ### Scene
-- Infinite Grid adjusted appropriately according to ZoomRaito.
+- Infinite Grid adjusted appropriately according to ZoomRatio.
 - New/Open/Save Scene using Serialization.

 ## Video